njhumes/Shredder-React/README.md

 # Shredder
 A Snowboarding/Skiing app that allows users to rate &amp; review their favorite runs!
-Using data from a snow report API allows them to see current and upcoming snow conditions at their favorite mountains.
+Using data from a snow report API allows them to see current and upcoming snow conditions at their favorite mountains. <br>

-MVP:
+MVP:<br>
-Allow users to create a profile and select trails as their 'favorite' or rank them.
+Allow users to create a profile and select trails as their 'favorite' or rank them.<br>
-Use a weather/OnTheSnow API to display the current snow conditions and upcoming forecast Upload Keystone's trails into the backend myself.
+Use a weather/OnTheSnow API to display the current snow conditions and upcoming forecast<br>
+Upload Keystone's trails into the backend myself.<br>
-Display a list of all the trails with the trail map.
+Display a list of all the trails with the trail map.<br><br>

-Bonus:
+Bonus:<br>
-Allow users to upload their own trails
+Allow users to upload their own trails<br>
-Have a Resort/Mountain model that houses all the trails for that mountain Upload multiple resorts and all their trails on the backend Allow users to leave reviews on the trails
+Have a Resort/Mountain model that houses all the trails for that mountain<br>
+Upload multiple resorts and all their trails on the backend<br>
+Allow users to leave reviews on the trails<br>
-Upload pictures on the trail's page
+Upload pictures on the trail's page<br>